Our case managers can answer your questions and connect you to an attorney.

 Nursing home residents are at risk of suffering different types of neglect that can lead to injuries or worsen their current health conditions.

-Four common types of nursing home neglect are listed below.
+Four common types of nursing home neglect include:

 Many people confuse nursing home neglect with nursing home abuse cases.
 While similar, there are a few key differences between the two.